zanderle/tutorial/en/python_introduction/README.md

 As you can see, Python is a great calculator.
 If you're wondering what else you can do…

+> TODO Save result, use it in calculations
+> Try to save some text - doesn't work.
+We need "" to define text

 ## Strings

 How about your name?
 Type your first name in quotes like this: